Cuticle States

 How do I test my hair porosity?

 The best way is a behavior-based quiz that looks at how your hair responds to water, products, humidity, and drying time.
-This gives a much more accurate result than the float test, which can be thrown off by oils and product residue.
+This gives a much more accurate result than the float test.

 Is the float test accurate?

 Not reliably.
 The float test can be affected by product buildup, natural oils, strand thickness, and how you place the hair in water.
-Behavior-based testing — like this quiz — gives more consistent and useful results.
+Behavior-based testing gives more consistent results.

 What is the difference between low and high porosity?